Multi-graph management

 Prerequisites

-1. (Optional) Create a new subgraph
+1. (Optional) Create a new subgraph.

-2. Create a subgraph user
+2. Create a user.

-3. Grant a role to the sub-user
+3. Grant a role to the user.

 Subgraph management